Using Data to Engage Customers Online

 Social media can be used to drive traffic to your landing pages, but you need to put your customers' interests first.
 In most cases, social media followers don't want to read your latest company news.
 They want content that relates to their preferences and needs.

-What are some customer engagement strategies you use on your website?
+What are some online customers engagement strategies you use on your website?